 - Outside Magazine Portland named as one of ten “Best American Dream Towns” in their August 2005 edition.

 - Pet Healthiest Cities The Purina Pet Institute did an extensive survey of U.S. cities with the healthiest pets and rated Portland third.

-- Peace Corps Volunteers In terms of all-time totals, Oregon ranks 14th with over 5,000 Oregonians having served since 1961 - we rank 28th in population according to the 2000 census.
+- Peace Corps Volunteers regarding all-time totals, Oregon ranks 14th with over 5,000 Oregonians having served since 1961 – we rank 28th in population according to the 2000 census.
 The University of Oregon ranks sixth in the nation in alums currently on Peace Corps service.